 This meant that they were never in a steady state.
 Rather, the normal state was transition.

 Everything in our world is accelerating.
 Our organizations must become very quick at adopting to new products, new technology, and process changes as a matter of routine.

-The way I interpret it aligns with what Steve Spear was saying above: That we are living in a world where it isn’t so much what we know that gives us an edge, but how fast we can figure out the meaning of what is new.
+We are living in a world where it isn’t so much what we know that gives us an edge, but how fast we can figure out the meaning of what is new.